englandrp/LeapMotionGesturePano/README.md

 http://richardengland.co.uk/license/mit-license.html

-This make use of reveal.js by @hakimel
+This makes use of the excellent reveal.js by @hakimel

 Panoramic images are copyright Jonathan Wilkinson 2013